 Return of the Prophet (Not)

 Back in this mild grey country, I begin writing up my notes over a stiff gin-and-tonic (à l’espagnol, easy on the tonic) as I listen to Bridget Christie on BBC Radio 4, relishing cultural diversity again.
-My life has become schizophrenic; in London I meet up with a couple of friends maybe a dozen times a year, whereas in Yanggao, in the daily company of eight or more people morning to night, I am wrenched into constant socializing.
+My life has become schizophrenic; in London I meet up with a couple of friends maybe a dozen times a year, whereas in Yanggao, in the daily company of eight or more people morning to night, I am wrenched into constant socialising.
 This brings me alive and animates my reclusive life back home.
 Nigel Barley expresses the confusion of the homecoming fieldworker.
 Returning from Cameroon, on an ill-fated stopover in Rome,

 Café menus offered so many possibilities that I felt unable to cope: the absence of choice in Dowayoland had led to a total inability to make decisions.
 In the field, I had dreamed endlessly of orgiastic eating; now I lived on ham sandwiches.